Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 ![Output of journal analysis tool](report_images/journals.png) In order to find these journals, we began making tools to analyze the data.
-The first such tool was a simple python script that collected endpoint urls for a sample of publications within every journal in the dblp database and printed out a their distribution, as well as which journals possesed the most links to publication databases.
+The first such tool was a simple python script that collected endpoint urls for a sample of publications within every journal in the dblp database and printed out a their distribution, as well as which journals possessed the most links to publication databases.
 This told us where the articles were hosted and which journals had enough links to justify turning them into networks (we were concerned about getting author affiliations for all authors).